MarkBind/markbind/docs/userGuide/markBindSyntaxOverview.md

 <!-- ======================================================================================================= -->

-#### {{ icon_check_blue }} MarkBind Vue components and BootStrap
+#### {{ icon_check_blue }} MarkBind Vue components and Bootstrap

-MarkBind has several core Vue.js components built on the popular [BootStrap](https://getbootstrap.com/docs/4.2/getting-started/introduction/) framework.
+MarkBind has several core Vue.js components built on the popular [Bootstrap](https://getbootstrap.com/docs/4.2/getting-started/introduction/) framework.
 Much of Bootstrap's features are supported in and out of these components as well.

 <!-- ======================================================================================================= -->